All photographs on this website have been taken by us on and around the spectacular Firth of Clyde.

 Why choose BRITSAIL…?

-While we could implement an automated booking system, we prefer to engage with everyone that wishes to sail on a one-to-one basis first, whether through email or verbally, to ensure that we offer the best possible support for your sailing aspirations.
-This may take a little more time and effort on both sides, but we find this initial human interaction delivers the best possible outcome for everyone.
+While we could implement an automated booking system, we prefer to engage with everyone who wishes to sail on a one-to-one basis first, whether through email, WhatsApp or verbally.
+This personalized approach allows us to understand your unique sailing aspirations and provide the best possible support.
+We believe that this initial human interaction, though it may take a little more time and effort, delivers the best possible outcome for everyone.

-Unlike many other training centres, we have no intention of emulating a low-cost airline, so at Britsail, the listed price of all of our RYA Scheduled Practical courses, Mile Builders and Experience Builders is always the price you pay.
+At Britsail, we're not about hidden costs or surprises.
+Unlike many other training centres, we don't operate like a low-cost airline.
+The price you see for our RYA Scheduled Practical courses, Mile Builders, and Experience Builders is the price you pay.
+No hidden fees, no unexpected charges.
+Just transparent, upfront pricing.

-• We don't charge for the use of our coastal sailing waterproofs (saving up to £25 per week).
+• We don't charge for using our coastal sailing waterproofs (saving up to £25 per week).

 • While you may choose to eat onshore during the week, we cater for eating on board every night rather than making an assumption and catering accordingly.